 The reason we act this way, and why we all can be narcissistic at times, is that one of the things we care about most is ourselves.

 Stop to think about a hobby that you had in the past.
-It is likely that since you had interest and knowledge in this hobby, you would enjoy talking about it with other, learning about it, getting more involved with it, etc.
+It is likely that since you had an interest and knowledge in this hobby, you would enjoy talking about it with others, learning about it, getting more involved with it, etc.

 Well, one of the biggest hobbies that you have is yourself.
-And this is what makes you enjoy talking about yourself, sharing what it going on with you, promoting yourself, etc.
+And this is what makes you enjoy talking about yourself, sharing what is going on with you, promoting yourself, etc.

 Why this is Not a Great Way to Communicate